coffeebe4code/disc/README.md

 %! - falsey. works the same as `not` on bits, but handles nil for types.
 %= - equality. same as xor on bits, but handles nil for types.
 ```
-including builtins allows us to quickly parse these commonly used functions, and do optimizations at the compiler level.
+including builtins allows us to quickly parse these commonly used functions, and perform optimizations at the compiler level.

 ---
 #### Variables